TheKoola/eosstracker/doc/EOSS-BaseOS-Ubuntu24.md

 # EOSS Brick Build Notes - Ubuntu 24

-Last update:  6/22/2024
+Last update:  7/4/2024

-Warning:  This is to install *only* the base Ubuntu 24.04 operating system.
-Eosstracker will *not* run natively on Ubuntu 24.04.
+> Warning:  This is to install *only* the base Ubuntu 24.04 operating system.
+> Eosstracker software does *not* presently run natively on Ubuntu 24.04.
+> These instructions are intended for installing a host OS with eosstracker running
+> in a Docker container.
+To install eosstracker natively running within the host OS,
-This is intended for Docker installations.
-To install eosstracker natively, refer to the Ubuntu 22.04 instructions.
+> refer to the Ubuntu 22.04 instructions [here](https://github.com/TheKoola/eosstracker/blob/master/doc/EOSS-Bare-Metal-Install-Ubuntu22.md).

 ## High Level Steps